gaseum-labs/uhc-plugin/README.md

 * `linkData.txt` - Created by the discord integration when players link
 * `ddns.properties` - Optional, API data for Google Domains
 * `scores.txt` - Currently unused

+## Starting a game

+When players join the server, they will be placed in a lobby where they can build in creative or join the lobby PVP arena.

+Right clicking the item called `Open UHC Settings` will open up a menu where ops can change game settings like enabling quirks or setting the game length.

+Once all players are in the server, an op can run the `/uhca team join [color] [player name]` to add players to teams.
+A quicker way is to run the `/uhca team random [team size]` command to automatically add all players to random teams of a certain size.

+An op can run the `/uhca start` command to start the game.